 1. Self-Acceptance—“If it doesn’t fit, don’t force it!”

-When you develop expertise, you find that you have also increased your credibility.
-This elevates your comfort level to speak up, knowing that you are not likely to be shaken by challenges or criticism because you’ll operate from a position of strength and authority.
+This elevates your comfort level to speak up, knowing that you will not likely be shaken by challenges or criticism because you’ll operate from a position of strength and authority.

 2. Take advantage of your innate ability to listen actively.

-Another way that introverts can quietly become take-charge leaders and display a strong personality is by using active listening.
+Another way introverts can quietly become take-charge leaders and display strong personalities is by using active listening.

 This shows the person you are interacting with that you are engaged and aware of what they are trying to communicate; building trust and alliance.

-Relationship building will cause opportunities to show your qualifications and use your skills, which will lead to openings, possibilities, and chances to be at the forefront instead of the background.
+Relationship building will cause opportunities to show your qualifications and use your skills, leading to openings, possibilities, and chances to be at the forefront instead of the background.